FrancisBanville/ms_maxent_networks/manuscript.md

 The numerical solution is identical to the one we obtained using the joint degree distribution as an intermediate.
 Ecologists wanting to model a system without considering isolated species could simply change the lower limit of $k$ to $1$ and solve the resulting equation numerically.

+In this section, we showed how important measures of food-web structure, namely the degree distribution and the joint degree distribution, could be derived with the principle of maximum entropy using minimal knowledge on a biological community.
+This type of models, although useful to make least-biased predictions on many network properties, can be hard to apply for other measures.
+Indeed, there are dozens of measures of network structure [@Delmas2019AnaEco] and many are not calculated with mathematical equations, but with algorithms.
+Moreover, the applicability of this method to empirical systems is limited by the state variables we can actually measure and use.
+In the next section, we propose a more flexible method to predict many measures of network structure simultaneously, i.e. by finding networks of maximum entropy heuristically.

 # Box 2 - Working with predicted numbers of links

 Our models need information on the number of species and the number of links.
 However, since the later is rarely estimated empirically, ecologists might need to use predictive methods to estimate the total number of links in a food web.